Formulation of spin Nernst effect for spin-nonconserving insulating magnets: Numerical calculations for spin Nernst effect

 In the present calculations, we assume that the inplane components of $\bm{D}'_{ij}$ are zero, and accordingly, $\bm{D}'_{ij} = (0,0,D^{\prime z}_{ij})$.
 We fix the parameters as $J'/J = 0.6$, $h^z/J = 0.02$ and $|\bm{D}_{ij}| / J = |D^{\prime z}_{ij}| / J = 0.2$ to realize a ground state close to the dimer-singlet state.
 Since this state possesses inversion symmetry, our theory is applicable to this model.
 Note that we have confirmed that the relation $H_{0,\bm{k}} = H_{0,-\bm{k}}$ holds.
 For the spin Nernst effect, we apply a temperature gradient along the $y$-axis and measure the spin current along the $x$-axis.

 Here, we examine the spin Nernst effect in the Shastry-Sutherland model.
-While the ground state is not a perfect spin-singlet state due to the DM interaction, we find that $\bar{S}^{x}_{(l,m)}$ and $\bar{S}^{y}_{(l,m)}$ are both zero, indicating that $\kappa^{S^x}_{xy}$ and $\kappa^{S^y}_{xy}$ are also zero.
-Moreover, we find that the symmetric component of $\kappa^{S^z}_{xy}$ with respect to $xy$ is zero.
+While the ground state is not a perfect spin-singlet state due to the DM interaction, we find that the commutator of the local mean-field Hamiltonian and $S_1^z+S_2^z$ is almost zero owing to the magnetic field along the $S^z$ direction.
 Thus, we focus on the antisymmetric component $\kappa^{S^z\mathrm{(a)}}_{xy}$, which represents the spin Nernst coefficient.
 Figure~\ref{fig:snc_ss}(a) illustrates the temperature dependence of $\kappa^{S^z\mathrm{(a)}}_{xy}$.
 This quantity exhibits nonmonotonic behavior as a function of temperature, and its sign changes at low temperatures.
 Additionally, we plot $\tilde{\kappa}^{S^z\mathrm{(a)}}_{xy}$, which is obtained by neglecting the torque term, in Fig.~\ref{fig:snc_ss}(a).
 As shown in Fig.~\ref{fig:snc_ss}(a), these two quantities exhibit similar temperature dependence with a sign change, but the absolute value of $\kappa^{S^z\mathrm{(a)}}_{xy}$ is larger than that of $\tilde{\kappa}^{S^z\mathrm{(a)}}_{xy}$ over almost all temperature ranges.